 Why We Need the Historic Tax Credit

-For more than 35 years, the historic tax credit has helped convert 38,700 historic buildings into new uses, making them important sources of tax revenue, job creation, and neighborhood revitalization.
+For more than 35 years, the historic tax credit has helped convert more than 39,600 historic buildings into new uses, making them important sources of tax revenue, job creation, and neighborhood revitalization.

 In some places, it has helped reinvent a vacant snack food factory as a world class contemporary art museum.
 In others, it has given a shuttered school new life as senior housing, and remade an abandoned brewery into a social services center for the disabled and disadvantaged.
 Through these community-enriching projects, the federal historic tax credit is improving the lives of Americans in significant ways.